 - 1. Be on time and regularly attend class. - 2.
-Be responsible for the learning process, including preparation for class such as

-- reading and homework; participate in class discussions including asking relevant questions; collect assignments and/or notes from instructor if absent; and accept responsibility for not understanding an assignment or failing an assignment. - 3.
+Be responsible for the learning process, including preparation for class such as reading and homework; participate in class discussions including asking relevant questions; collect assignments and/or notes from the instructor if absent; and accept responsibility for not understanding an assignment or failing an assignment. - 3.
 Be responsible for having an appropriate attitude and for using appropriate language for an academic environment; avoid condescending, inflammatory, or profane rhetoric whether verbal or written. - 4.
 Maintain respectful behavior toward instructor and classmates in order to contribute to the atmosphere necessary for learning. - 5.
-Act courteously to others especially by not becoming a distraction in class. - 6.
+Act courteously to others, especially by not becoming a distraction in class. - 6.
 Submit all assignments in accordance with due dates, formats, and requirements.
 All tests and quizzes must be completed in this classroom, and all essays must be submitted in this classroom.
 Work is due when or before class begins whether you are present or absent. - 7.
-Avoid all forms of cheating and plagiarism on all assignments including improper collaboration. - 8.
-Ask a question when something is unclear. - 9.
+Avoid all forms of cheating and plagiarism on all assignments including improper collaboration.
+Students will earn a zero for plagiarized work and may be removed from the course. - 8.
+Ask a question when something is unclear.
+You are responsible for your own learning. - 9.
 Dual Credit English Language Arts students will not be allowed to audit another language class or take a content mastery class for language. - 10.
 Students that make below a face value grade of 70% (without the ten points added) the first six weeks grading period will be removed and placed in the corresponding regular course. - 11.
-Students making below a face value grade of 70% (without the ten points added) in any succeeding six weeks grading period will be place on probation for the remainder of the school year. - 12.
+Students making below a face value grade of 70% (without the ten points added) in any succeeding six weeks grading period will be placed on probation for the remainder of the school year. - 12.
 If a student's grade falls below a face value of 70% (without the ten points added) for a second time, a student will be removed for the remainder of the year and placed in a corresponding regular course. - 13.
 Any student that falls below 70% (without the ten points added) at semester in an honors course will be placed in the corresponding regular course.